Brian Molony

-Brian Molony is a Canadian self-admitted compulsive former gambler from Toronto, famous for embezzling millions from the Canadian Imperial Bank of Commerce, the second-largest bank in Canada, to feed his personal gambling habit.
+Brian Molony is a Canadian self-admitted former compulsive gambler from Toronto, known for embezzling millions from the Canadian Imperial Bank of Commerce (CIBC), the second-largest bank in Canada.

+Early life and education

 Molony developed a passion for the race track and gambling from the age of ten, and acted as a bookie for his schoolmates.
 He graduated from the University of Western Ontario with a degree in journalism.